University Hospital, Rouen

 Exercise plus amino acids may trim fat in metabolic syndrome

-Disease control CompletedThis study tested whether a program of exercise combined with a daily drink containing leucine and arginine (amino acids) could help obese adults with metabolic syndrome lose body fat.
-79 participants followed the program for several weeks.
-The main goal was to see if total body …
+Disease control CompletedThis study looked at whether a program of physical exercise combined with a daily supplement of leucine and arginine could help obese adults with metabolic syndrome lose body fat and improve their health.
+About 79 participants took part.
+The goal was to see if this approach could…

 Phase: NA • Sponsor: University Hospital, Rouen • Aim: Disease control